 Mark Garry is driven by a fundamental interest in observing how we navigate the world and the subjectivity inherent in these navigations.
 His work is characterised by delicate site-specific installations which are meticulously constructed, combining physical, visual, sensory and empathetic relationships that intersect the gallery and form connections between a specific space and each other.

 The Upper Gallery contains an expansive and immersive installation made up of a series of inter-reliant sonic, sculptural and pictorial elements.
 The gallery will be transformed into an indoor meadow where hundreds of dried flowers (Gypsophila) are held within small porcelain vessels accompanied by an ambitious eight-hour musical composition made up of birdsong using field recordings from a variety of locations close to where the artist lives.

-Songs and the Soil will also include a new film work entitled An Lucht Siúil (The Walking People).
+Songs and the Soil also includes a new film work entitled An Lucht Siúil (The Walking People).
 The film explores the relationship between Irish travellers and Modernism, specifically the relationship between Irish Travelers and the Irish state as it is played out between the traveller and settled communities in the middle part of the last century.
 The films narration in five sections adopts the theatrical structure of a Greek Tragedy performed partly in English and partly in Shelta (de Gamon /Cant) the language of the Irish traveller, these songs written by the artist act as a poetic response to Ireland's complex relationship to land and land ownership, and the relationship between the peoples who share this land.

-While located in research Mark Garry’s aspiration is that one’s encounter with the works prioritises the poetic over the didactic, where research elements are subtly embedded, and where the works combine to enable an encounter that merges modesty and complexity.
+While located in research Mark Garry’s intention is that one’s encounter with the works prioritises the poetic over the didactic, where research elements are subtly embedded, and where the works combine to enable an encounter that merges modesty and complexity.